M1000dotThaler/ThelaNetwork/README.md

 Phase 1:

-- Fix errors in the add_transaction call(error in trying to sign with the private key of the public adress the transaction)
+- Fixed errors in the add_transaction call and mine_block [done]
- - Objective : Make secure and be sure that the only who can make a transaction of a public adress is the user that have the private_key

 - Make a max supply of 1000000 Thelas

-- Improve the conectivity and sync of the network with the rest of the nodes
+- Improve the conectivity and sync of the network with the rest of the node

+- Sync auto with all the nodes after mining a block

 Phase 2:
+- Web of the project(landing web)

 - Create a UI & desktop .exe that make the conectivity with the network and mining option